 Please read our guide to claiming for a car accident for a comprehensive list of compensation amounts.

 The second figure is known as Special Damages.
-This is the total of all out of pocket expenses you may have incurred relating to your accident.
+This is the total of all out-of-pocket expenses you may have incurred relating to your accident.

 Special Damages You May Be Able to Claim For

-No Win No Fee Car Accident Claims
+No Win No Fee Car Accident Compensation Claims

 Our car accident claims team has almost 300 years of combined legal experience.
 Completely independent of insurers, we act only in your best interests to help you claim the amount of compensation you’re legally entitled.